basho-labs/ricon_operations_lab/labs/lab3.md

 With all this done, we should be able to access the web frontend on our host machines through http://192.168.228.10/zabbix

+With all the salient services running, we can exit the **<span style="font-family:monospace">su -</span>** session by pressing **<span style="font-family:monospace">ctrl+d</span>** once.

 #### Setting Up the Web Front End

-Unfortunately, this portion of the setup document is going to be somewhat looser, because the frontend in use is entirely a GUI.
+Unfortunately, this portion of the setup document is going to be somewhat more loose because the frontend in use is entirely a GUI.
 By nature, the descriptions provided in this document will be less precise than the above commands.

-When first loading up 192.168.228.10/zabbix, you should be greeted by a Welcome page with a series of setup pages, and a `Next»` button in the bottom right of the page's content.
+When first loading up 192.168.228.10/zabbix, you should be greeted by a Welcome page with a series of setup pages, and a `Next»` button in the bottom right of the splash screen.
 We're going to go ahead and page through using that button, only stopping where necessary.

 1. Welcome
     Nothing needs to be done.